luisalexanderavila/IUC02-NFDI-MatWerk/README.md

 ## Version 1.1 (11/2024)

 This version replaces the version v1.0 (June 2024).
-The main changes compared to v1.0 are listed in the last page of this document.
+The main changes compared to v1.0 are listed towards the end of this description.
 DOI: 10.5281/zenodo.11668375

 Creep testing of metallic materials for high temperature applications, e.g., in turbines and power plants, yields valuable datasets.
 High experimental efforts are necessary to ensure stable high temperature and constant loading conditions in these long-running tests.
 Proper, comprehensive documentation of these experiments is a key element to enable the assessment of the quality of respective creep datasets and their targeted use (and future re-use) for specific applications.